juandayz/-Cannibalism-/README.md

  s_player_cannibal = -1;
  ```

- 3.Open your variables.sqf  and add:
+ 3.Open your variables.sqf  and add with the rest of actions:

  ```ruby
  s_player_cannibal = -1;
  ```

- with the rest of actions.

  4.Drop cannibal folder into your scripts folder.